fixstars/opencl-book/docs/src/opencl-book/advanced-opencl/opencl-programming-practice.md

 }
 ```

 The only difference from List 5.30 is that the number of stocks to process has been increased to 8, which get passed in as an argument to the kernel (line 98).
-In addition, the kernel code that gets read is changed to moving\_average\_many.cl (line 67), and the kernel name is changed to moving\_average\_many (line 79).&#x20;
+In addition, the kernel code that gets read is changed to moving\_average\_many.cl (line 67), and the kernel name is changed to moving\_average\_many (line 79).

 This section concentrated on using SIMD units to perform the same process on multiple data sets in parallel.
 This is the most basic method of parallelization, which is done simply by replacing scalar-types with vector-types.
-The next step is expanding this to use multiple compute units capable of performing SIMD operations.&#x20;
+The next step is expanding this to use multiple compute units capable of performing SIMD operations.

-### _Data Parallel Processing_&#x20;
+## _Data Parallel Processing_

 This section will focus on using multiple compute units to perform moving average for multiple stocks.
 Up until this point, only one instance of the kernel was executed, which processed all the data.
 To use multiple compute units simultaneously, multiple kernel instances must be executed in parallel.
 They can either be the same kernel running in parallel (data parallel), or different kernels in parallel (task parallel).
-We will use the data parallel model, as this method is more suited for this process.&#x20;
+We will use the data parallel model, as this method is more suited for this process.

 We will use the kernel in **List 5.31** as the basis to perform the averaging on 8 stocks.
 Since this code operates on 4 data sets at once, we can use 2 compute units to perform operations on 8 data sets at once.
-This is achieved by setting the work group size to 2 when submitting the task.&#x20;
+This is achieved by setting the work group size to 2 when submitting the task.

 In order to use the data parallel mode, each instance of the kernel must know where it is being executed within the index space.
 If this is not done, the same kernel will run on the same data sets.
 The get\_global\_id() function can be used to get the kernel instance's global ID, which happens to be the same value as the value of the iterator "j".
-Therefore, the code in **List 5.31** can be rewritten to the following code in **List 5.33**.&#x20;
+Therefore, the code in **List 5.31** can be rewritten to the following code in **List 5.33**.

-**List 5.33: Moving average kernel for 4 stocks (moving\_average\_vec4\_para.cl)**&#x20;
+**List 5.33: Moving average kernel for 4 stocks (moving\_average\_vec4\_para.cl)**

 ```
 __kernel void moving_average_vec4_para(__global int4 *values,